aetheryx/thesis/doc/builds.typ

 Recall from @both_disks that the locally-attached disk is used for the build output, and the network-attached disk is used to store the source code repository.
 Each of these disks serve specific purposes during a build.
 As the network-attached storage holds the contents of the repository, the source code files in the repository are read so that they can be compiled.
 And as the locally-attached storage holds the build outputs, compiled targets are written to the locally-attached storage, as well as being read from the locally-attached storage when they are consumed as a dependency.

-In order to compare the relevance of the locally-attached disk and the network-attached disk, the `strace` Linux profiling tool can be used to intercept the low-level system calls made by @bazel.
+In order to compare the relevance of the locally-attached disk and the network-attached disk, the `strace` Linux profiling tool can be used to intercept the low-level system calls made by Bazel.
 Further analysis can then be performed on the recorded system calls, in order to quantify the utilization of each disk.
 The scripts used to generate these traces and analyze them are available in the GitHub repository at #link("https://github.com/aetheryx/thesis/tree/main/strace")[`thesis/strace`].

 The following table describes an aggregated comparison of the disk-related system calls made, categorized by the disk type:
 #table(